Zettelkasten

 - It sets some guiding principles and rules to structure your data as a method or process to create and organize your notes

-- This is where you enter temporary notes, fleeting thoughts on its raw state.
+- Its composed of three parts- Inbox- This is where you enter temporary notes, fleeting thoughts on its raw state.

 - They may later convert to permanent notes or remove fter a process of review